maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 A bulkhead is a term taken from shipping where the ship is designed so that in the event of a failure a part of a ship can be sealed off to protect the rest of the ship.
 Similarly we can design our systems into isolated components that can be switched off in the event of failure to allow the rest of the system to continue running smoothly.

 A circuit breaker is a mechanism to automatically seal a bulkhead, protecting downstream resources and also not exhausting the application and allowing it to continue processing other potentially successful operation.
+Circuit breakers also allow downstream resources to recover without being overloaded with requests.

 ### Timeouts and Retries